I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - label: "None", description: "No additional tasks"

-- label: "Enter", description: "Enter additional tasks in Other field"
+- label: "Enter", description: "Enter additional tasks in Other"

-Note: User can input additional tasks via the "Other" field.
+Note: Users can input additional tasks via the "Other" field.

-Example: If PROJECT_A has 2 tasks, send a single AskUserQuestion call containing 3 questions (Task1, Task2, Additional Tasks) displayed as tabs.
+Example: For PROJECT_A with 2 tasks, send ONE AskUserQuestion call with 3 questions (Task1, Task2, Additional Tasks) that will appear as tabs.

 #### Question 1: PROJECT_A Task Progress

-Use AskUserQuestion tool for each task in PROJECT_A section
+Use AskUserQuestion tool for each task in the PROJECT_A section

 #### Question 2: PROJECT_B Task Progress

-Use AskUserQuestion tool for each task in PROJECT_B section
+Use AskUserQuestion tool for each task in the PROJECT_B section

 #### Question 3: PROJECT_C Task Progress

-Use AskUserQuestion tool for each task in PROJECT_C section
+Use AskUserQuestion tool for each task in the PROJECT_C section

-Use AskUserQuestion tool for each task in Blog and Other sections
+Use AskUserQuestion tool for each task in the Blog and Other sections

-Do not use AskUserQuestion tool for reflection.
+Do NOT use AskUserQuestion tool for reflections.
 Instead, output a text message asking for reflection:

 ```text

-Please reflect on today in KPT format based on your set goals (share relevant perspectives)
+Please reflect on your day in KPT format aligned with your goals (please share relevant perspectives):

 - Reflection related to {GOAL_1}